gkipkirui1/DSF-PT08P5-GROUP4-CAPSTONE-PROJECT/README.md

 ![Number of Fraudulent over time](https://github.com/gkipkirui1/DSF-PT08P5-GROUP4-CAPSTONE-PROJECT/blob/main/images/Analysis%20of%20Fraud%20Cases%20Over%20Time.png)

 * Top 3 Peak Fraud Periods:
+*
 Peak 1: Start = 2025-01-06 06:00:00, End = 2025-01-06 12:00:00, Count = 107

 Peak 2: Start = 2025-01-29 00:00:00, End = 2025-01-29 06:00:00, Count = 106

 Peak 3: Start = 2025-01-26 18:00:00, End = 2025-01-27 00:00:00, Count = 106

 * Given that the dataset was sourced from India, we researched on what was unique during the peak fraud periods.
 We established that on 6/01/2025 was Guru Gobind Singh's Birthday, a holiday celebrated in some states in India.
 Similarly, 26/01/2025 was Republic Day (G); a national holiday in India.
 India also observed lunar new year on 29/01/2025, one of the most important celebrations of the year among East and Southeast Asian cultures.

 ![Distribution of Fraud and Non Fraud Cases by Numerical Features](https://github.com/gkipkirui1/DSF-PT08P5-GROUP4-CAPSTONE-PROJECT/blob/main/images/Distribution%20of%20Fraud%20and%20Non%20Fraud%20Cases%20by%20Numerical%20Features.png)

+* The boxplots for numerical features by Is_Fraud indicate that there is no significant difference in the distributions of these features between fraudulent and non-fraudulent transactions.
+Both categories show similar ranges and medians, suggesting that the numerical features do not provide strong discriminatory power for identifying fraudulent transactions.
+This could imply that other factors, possibly categorical or behavioral, may be more relevant in predicting fraud.

 ![Correlation Matrix](https://github.com/gkipkirui1/DSF-PT08P5-GROUP4-CAPSTONE-PROJECT/blob/main/images/Correlation%20Analysis%20of%20Numerical%20Features.png)
 The correlation matrix shows very weak linear relationships (correlation coefficients near zero) among variables, indicating minimal direct association.
 Most variables are linearly independent, suggesting that changes in one do not strongly affect others.
 This implies that non-linear patterns or additional feature engineering may be necessary for predictive modeling.

 ![Analysis of Transaction Amount Targeted by Fraud](https://github.com/gkipkirui1/DSF-PT08P5-GROUP4-CAPSTONE-PROJECT/blob/main/images/Analysis%20of%20Transaction%20Amount%20Targeted%20by%20Fraud)

-On the nalysis of Transaction Amount Targeted by Fraud a total transactions amount of 497.1157 Million Indian Rupees were reported to have been targetted by Fraud
+* On the nalysis of Transaction Amount Targeted by Fraud a total transactions amount of 497.1157 Million Indian Rupees were reported to have been targetted by Fraud

 # 📌Exploratory Data Analysis (EDA)
 ---